Metapandey/Caesar-Cipher--GUI-Python/README.md

 # Caesar-Cipher--GUI-Python
-## Only Works with Alphabets, no numbers or special charaters are allowed
+## Only Works with Alphabets, No Numbers or Special Charaters are Allowed
 ### Encrypt and Decrypt text